On international Talk Like A Pirate Day 2019, I released a Pico 8 game that's seen more attention than any of my previous projects, Pico Pirates.

 By including a stringToArray function, we can take all these unique values which would normally each take up a token each (plus the comma used to separate them!) and pop them all into a single string.

-Here’s what the result of this using this new function would like like;
+Here’s what the result of this using this new function would look like;

 for i=0,[number of things to draw],5 do